 However, recently that largest (63.7m) was unfortunately damaged during a storm, so Natural Resources Wales commissioned an artist to carve a piece of Art instead of felling the tree, the successful artist is known as Simon O'Rourke who set to work to create a memorial for such a well known Welsh landmark!
 The tree was known as Giant of Vrynwy, so Simon felt it was only right to carve a giant hand as the tree's last attempt in reaching for the sky.

-We believe it's such a magical, creative and innovate project for which we can only applaud and envisage the art looks fantastic when seen up close and personal within nature, and certainly not to be missed when visiting.
+As you can see such a magical, creative and innovate project for which we can only applaud and certainly not to be missed while visiting.

 As you meander down the country lane that runs adjacent to the lake you'll pass some simply breathtaking view points, so make sure to pull over in a safe place and take it all in before you reach the local boathouse where you can launch from.

-Once you launch from the Boathouse, you head over to the right hand side, and make your way passed the Water Tower.
-Please feel free to stop and take photos, have a coffee or simply take in view, however don't get too close to the tower, remaining at least 30ft back with your safety in mind.
+Once you launch from the Boathouse, you head over to the right hand side, and make your way passed the Princess Tower.
+Perhaps time to have a coffee or simply take in view, however don't get too close to the tower, stay at least 30ft back with safety in mind.

 The views as you paddle up to the top of the lake are simply breathtaking.

 There are also secluded beaches where you can stop, take a break and enjoy the views.

 In summary, here's some helpful top tips to remember when paddling at this idyllic Welsh Blue Space location:

 Lake Vyrnwy is only open to the public when the safety boats are in the water which is typically between April - October each season, and this is solely for paddlers' protection.